DanielHauge/TestEX2/README.md

 ## 1. Moddle Quiz
 The moddle quiz has or will be submitted on moddle.

-## 2. Static Code Analysis of Trinagle program
+## 2. Static Code Analysis of Triangle program
 - A) Install Metrics software in your IDE.
 I've installed ReSharper and Code Metrics in visual studio.
 (Note however, that Code metrics as a built in function is only availabe in enterprise edition.